Canon 2000D vs Fujifilm X70

 It is notable that the X70 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The 2000D does not feature such a mic input.

 The 2000D is a recent model that features in the current product line-up of Canon.
 In contrast, the X70 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the X70 was succeeded by the Fujifilm XF10.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Fujifilm websites.

 Review summary: Canon 2000D vs Fujifilm X70